-Royal Parks, The Mall, Buckingham & St James’s Palace - 2.3 km Route
+Royal Parks, The Mall, Buckingham Palace & St James’s Palace - Running & Walking Route (2.3 km)

 - Philip Carey